Skip to content

 GitHub License Docker Image Version

-A Fastify-based server for syncing your Stripe account to a Postgres database in real time.
+A Fastify-based server for syncing your Stripe account to a PostgreSQL database in real time.
 Built on top of the Stripe Sync Engine.

 Features

-• Exposes a /webhooks endpoint to receive Stripe webhooks and sync data to Postgres
+• Exposes a /webhooks endpoint to receive Stripe webhooks and sync data to PostgreSQL

 • Supports syncing customers, invoices, products, subscriptions, and more